-Touch the Image Settings Control to gain access and then use the Expand control, Expand to reach advanced settings and functions.
+Touch the Image Settings Control to gain access and then use the Expand control, , to reach advanced settings and functions.

-Touch the "X", or outside the window to use the current settings and close the window.
+Touch the "X", which window to use the current settings and close the window.

 10.8.4.1 Zoom

 The transverse IVUS field depth may be adjusted using Zoom controls near the transverse IVUS image.
 The transverse IVUS image depth can be adjusted from 6 mm to 16 mm in 2 mm increments.